 Risk Factors for Benzodiazepine Addiction

-Clinicians should be vigilant for signs of self-medication with benzodiazepines.
-Repeated requests for early refills are a warning sign of benzodiazepine addiction.
-Even though the overall potential for addiction to benzodiazepines is low in the general population, certain subsets of the population are at higher risk for benzo abuse.
+Clinicians are aware of these risks and remain vigilant for signs of self-medication with benzodiazepines.
+Repeated requests for early refills are a warning sign of benzodiazepine addiction and will raise suspicion.

-There is no single cause of addiction.
+The overall potential for addiction to benzodiazepines is low in the general population.
+However, certain subsets of the population are at higher risk for benzo abuse.
+There is no single cause for benzo addiction.
 A number of factors can increase the likelihood of developing an addiction.
 These include:

 • People with a personal or family history of substance use disorders